Adarshjaiswal/json-view/README.md

 # JSON Viewer

-A beautiful and interactive JSON viewer built with Next.js, similar to jsonblob.com.
+A beautiful and interactive JSON viewer built with Next.js, similar to jsonblob.

 ## Features